balena-io/docs/pages/learn/develop/local-mode.md

 Local mode also has another huge benefit, known as [Livepush][livepush].
 Livepush makes intelligent decisions on how, or even if, to rebuild an image when changes are made.
 Instead of creating a new image and container with every code change, the Dockerfile commands are executed from within the running container.
 This means that, for example, if you added a dependency to your `package.json`, rather than having to install all of the dependencies again, only the new dependency would be installed.

-Once a file has been modified in the application, the Supervisor will immediately detect the change and then either rebuild the image or, for source files that run in-service, replace the changed files in-situ in the relevant container layer and restart the service.
+Once a file has been modified in the application, the Supervisor will immediately detect the change and then either rebuild the image or, for source files that run in-service, replace the changed files in situ in the relevant container layer and restart the service.
 As this happens in a few seconds, it makes the process of developing much faster and more convenient.

 ```bash
 [Live]    Detected changes for container main, updating...